SwarneshJ/CodeHelper/README.md

 # CodeHelper
-A website designed to guide novice programmers to appropriate learning methods.
+A simple website designed using HTML, CSS and JS to guide novice programmers to appropriate learning methods.